erkyrath/quixe/README.txt

 (Storage and heap-management code contributed by Iain Merrick.)
 <http://eblong.com/zarf/glulx/quixe/>

 Quixe is a pure-Javascript interpreter for the Glulx IF virtual machine.
-When used with the GlkOte display library, it can play any Glulx game file (.ulx or .gblorb) in a web browser.
-It does not require a server component;
-it runs entirely in the browser.
+It can play any Glulx game file (.ulx or .gblorb) in a web browser.
+It does not require a server component; it runs entirely in the browser.

 Quixe currently supports text buffer and grid windows, character and line input, timers, and hyperlinks.
 It does not (yet) support graphics, sound,